 It’s only a short walk tonight as the rain seems more likely, and in fact even more likely as a distant rumble of thunder is heard.

 The lush greens will soon be gone and the drab brown of the winter will rule.
-I will be wrapped up either in my work jacket, a fluorescent yellow or my was jacket, but no it’s not one of those.
+I will be wrapped up either in my work jacket, a fluorescent yellow.
+Or my wax jacket, but no it’s not one of those.

 Stella seems reluctant herself turning off Ramparts lane on to the path back into Fridaywood green and home.

-A squirrell spots up the nearest tree sitting above watching us pass by.
-Stella has a scent hardly looking up to check on her location or mine even bobbing for wee so making me stop in my tracks.
+A squirrel spots up the nearest tree sitting above watching us pass by.
+Stella has a scent.
+Hardly looking up to check on her location or mine even bobbing for wee so making me stop in my tracks.